CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

   fields to NULLDT.
 Thus, this field is not being mapped.
 - PID.19 and PID.20 are deprecated in the HL7v2.7 and NIST HL7v2.5.1 specs.
 Further, the HAPI v2.7 model has set both fields to NULLDT.
 Thus, this field is not being mapped.
+- PID.21: The inventory does not include a FHIR field on patient that this should be mapped to.
+We have decided to map to Patient.link which includes a reference to RelatedPerson